The Branes Behind Generalized Symmetry Operators: Example: 2-Form Symmetries of 6D SCFTs

 Before writing down the full topological action of our D3-brane, we must first comment on the expected non-commutativity of flux operators in this scenario.
 Due to the presence of a non-trivial duality bundle, there is a mixing between the electric and magnetic dynamical two-form curvatures on the D3 worldvolume gauge theory, so considering the on-shell relation $F^D_2=*F_2$ (see for instance \cite{Polchinski:2014mva}) we must quantize these fields as a self-dual Maxwell theory.\footnote{Note that our worldvolume theory is Euclidean.} This is especially clear in the M5-brane picture where the flux quantization is already that of anti-self-dual fields and the torsion homology of the $T^2$-bundle precisely descends to the torsion in the twisted homology that the D3-brane wraps.
 Depending on the value of $k$, it is occasionally possible to have a canonical splitting of electric and magnetic fluxes on the D3.

-Now expanding on the treatment of \cite{GarciaEtxebarria:2022vzq} to examine the non-commutativity of fluxes on the $D3$ worldvolume in our cases, we first assume that $M_3=N_2\times \mathbb{R}_t$ to employ a Hamiltonian formalism.
+Now expanding on the treatment of \cite{GarciaEtxebarria:2022vzq} to examine the non-commutativity of fluxes on the D3 worldvolume in our cases, we first assume that $M_3=N_2\times \mathbb{R}_t$ to employ a Hamiltonian formalism.
 The Hilbert space associated to the spatial manifold $N_2 \times \gamma$ of the D3-brane worldvolume will then be a representation a Heisenberg algebra, the details of which depend on the value of $k$.
 The Heisenberg algebra is generated by non-commuting electric and magnetic flux operators $\Phi_e,\Phi_m$ respectively detecting fluxes through torsional cycles.
-The cases are: \begin{itemize} \item For $k=2$, we have a pair of non-commuting electric and magnetic fluxes associated with $\mathrm{Tor}\, H^2(N_2 \times \gamma)$:
+The cases are:\footnote{We thank I. Garcia Etxebarria for a question which prompted this clarification.
+See also \cite{GarciaHosseini} for a related discussion.} \begin{itemize} \item For $k=2$, we have a pair of non-commuting electric and magnetic fluxes associated with $\mathrm{Tor}\, H^2(N_2 \times \gamma)$:

 we thus get a $\mathbb{Z}_2$ gauge theory as in \cite{Freed:2006ya}, with the action given by